whage/whage.github.io/_posts/2026-04-01-investing-basics.md

 1. There are people / firms known to have outperformed the passive investing style ("beaten the market") consistently for decades, but even their returns are only in the 10-20% yearly range and it is very rare
 1. Good investment advice is never about "in what asset to invest your money" but about "how to do it in a disciplined way"
 1. Your biggest investing enemies are your fear of temporarily losing money and your own greed
+1. Your "human capital" is the amount of money you will be able to earn (with work) during your lifetime.
+It is of paramount importance to try and increase your human capital- by studying and learning.
+It will be the basis of your investments